emanubuff/Slidr/README.md

 Next Updates :
 - Accept Files even when something is present in Shelf
-- X button clears the Shelf as well
+- X button clears the Shelf as well (done)
 - No more than one shelf each time